-3. The Prosecutor's Office shall be accountable to the Parliament.
-The Prosecutors' Council shall be established to ensure independence, transparency and efficiency of the Prosecutor's Office.
+3. The Prosecutors' Council shall be established to ensure independence, transparency and efficiency of the Prosecutor's Office.
 The Council shall consist of 15 members elected according to the rule prescribed in the organic law.
 Chairman of the Prosecutors' Council shall be elected by council members for the period of 2 years.